St. Louis Workers’ Compensation Attorney

 Follow all administrative requirements when seeking recovery after a workplace injury.
 Failure to comply with required procedures can jeopardize your ability to fully recover.
 A claim becomes even more complicated if an employer disputes your status as an employee or claims that you didn’t act in the scope of your work duties at the time of the accident.

-If a workplace accident in the St. Louis area, including the Metro East, injured you or a loved one, call The Bruning Law Firm or contact us through our website for your free case consultation with one of our workers’ compensation attorneys.
+If a workplace accident in the St. Louis area, including the Metro East, injured you or a loved one, call The Bruning Law Firm at (314) 735-8100 or contact us through our website for your free case consultation with one of our personal injury lawyers.
 Our team of St. Louis workers’ compensation lawyers is committed to standing up for everyday people who are struggling to secure the recovery they deserve after a workplace injury.

 Common St. Louis Workplace Injuries